Cookies on the Healthspan site

 Since that day the nations have competed annually for the Calcutta Cup, now part of the annual RBS 6 Nations Championship.

-The Scotland team has competed in all seven Rugby World Cup competitions since its 1987 introduction, and has reached the quarter-finals on all but one occasion.
+The Scotland team has competed in all nine Rugby World Cup competitions since its 1987 introduction, and has reached the quarter-finals on all but two occasions.

 Healthspan and Scotland